Pulmonary Embolism

 • Pain in your back.

-• Cough with or without bloody sputum.
+• A persistent cough, with or without blood.

 • Excessive sweating.